 Our village church has a strong community presence, a welcoming aspect, a building that dates from the 12th-Century, and stands at the West of the village, tribute to generations of Packington people.

-Nearby, the village playing field has a bright and modern playcentre for children, with swings, slides, climbing frames, an obstacle course – and seating for Mums, Dads, and Grandparents to relax whilst the youngsters frolic.
+Nearby, the village playing field has a bright and modern playcentre for children, with swings, slides, climbing frames, a zip wire, an obstacle course – and seating for Mums, Dads, and Grandparents to relax whilst the youngsters frolic.

 The village car park is adjacent to the playcentre and playing field.
 The grass playing field has football or cricket pitches.
 At the far end (not shown, behind the camera here) is the venue for the annual bonfire and fireworks show in early November.